pradytpk/go-projects/README.md

 # Go Projects
+- Build And Structure A JSON API
-1. A simple curd operation using golang and sql
+- A simple curd operation using golang and sql
-2. MultiThread Operation
+- MultiThread Operation
-3. Pixl
+- Pixl
-4. Mailing Microservice
+- Mailing Microservice